 Rehabilitation following a stroke

 Strokes affect people in different ways depending on the type of stroke and area of the brain affected.
 Often old skills have been lost, so new ones will need to be learned.
 It is also important to maintain and improve physical condition whenever possible.
-Rehabilitation should begin as soon after a stroke as possible and may continue at home.
+Rehabilitation should begin as soon after a stroke as possible and should continue after discharge from hospital.